Frederick Forsyth Presents

-Frederick Forsyth Presents is a series of British made-for-television films made by FremantleMedia for London Weekend Television on ITV, first broadcast between 2 December 1989 and 8 December 1990.
+Frederick Forsyth Presents is a series of British made-for-television films made by FremantleMedia for LWT on ITV, first broadcast between 2 December 1989 and 8 December 1990.

 Based on stories which were later published as the Forsyth novel The Deceiver, there are six films, most with the themes of espionage and war.
 The character Sam McCready appears in all six films, he is played by Alan Howard.
 The character is Secret Intelligence Service agent who has become an author but continues to work on SIS operations.
 He plays the lead in most of the films, but in A Little Piece of Sunshine he was in a supporting role.
 Each of the stories are introduced on screen by Frederick Forsyth.

 Outline

 Sam McCready is an experienced SIS field agent who believes in his way of doing things, which is no longer welcome in some quarters.
 Set in areas of international tension around the world, including the Middle East, Berlin, and the West Indies, the films highlight a division in British espionage and government between those who favour a subservient British relationship with the American Central Intelligence Agency and those, including McCready, who want to see more independence of thought and action.
 There is also a tension between the protagonists of Signals intelligence, or Sigint, intelligence from electronic interception and satellite observation, and Human intelligence, or Humint, intelligence from agents in the field.
 The series mocks the subservient camp and those who are over-awed by technology, as well as more gently finding fault with the CIA.